leonardomsft/AuthTest/README.md

 ## Server

-Use the sever to start listening for client connections:
+Launch the sever on the destination computer to start listening for client connections:

+AuthTestServer.exe <address>:<port>

 ![Alt text](Image2.png?raw=true "Image2")

-## Authentication basics
+## Authentication overview

+Authentication is the process of confirming the identity of a client to a server, and optionally, a server to a client (mutual authentication).

 Authentication on Windows is performed through SSPI (Security Support Provider Interface), a set of APIs that conveniently abstracts all the complexities of security-related operations and exposes a standard interface for user-mode and kernel-mode applications.